 4) I’m only going to be in Bolivia for two months.
 Can I volunteer?

-No, we have learned from experience that short-term volunteers really aren’t a good match for the Center’s needs.
+Not usually no. We have learned from experience that short-term volunteers really aren’t a good match for the Center’s needs.
 But there are many other organizations in Bolivia that set up short-term volunteer opportunities.
 See our links page for a list (scroll to the bottom for volunteer programs).
 If you do decide to come to Cochabamba, please contact us to arrange a visit!
 We love meeting our readers.

 5) Do I really need to understand Spanish to be a volunteer in Bolivia?